sejori/super_cereal/README.md

 # Super Cereal 🥣

-Serialize and deserialize any object and all of its references.
+Serialize and deserialize any object.
 Supports:
-- Class (with inheritance set-up)
+- Primitive values
+- Circular references
+- Classes (must extend `Model`)
-- Object
+- Objects
-- Array
+- Arrays
-- Function
+- Functions
-- Map
+- Maps
-- Set
+- Sets
-- Date
+- Dates

-**TL;DR:** You get to keep your lovely graph structure (even if its circular 🤯) and all of your lovely class methods too.
+**TL;DR:** You get to keep your lovely graph structure and all of your lovely class methods too.

 ## But how?